walterpg/google-drive-sync/docs/privacy/index.md

 ---

 ---
-The content authors of this site are only concerned with publishing useful, free software.
+The only concern of the content authors of this site is the publication of useful, free software.
 There is no interest here in breaching the fundamental human right of privacy, nor in the collection and abuse of personal information.

 ---